AlexaCRM/alexacrm.github.io/datapress/fetchxml.md

 User `filter='fetchXMLtemplateName'` to use a new fetchXML template with a view.
 [Learn more about FetchXML templates and views](/datapress/views.md#parameterize-your-views)

+**Applying FetchXML Templates in Forms**

+FetchXML templates can also be configured for lookup fields in forms.
+To set a FetchXML template for a lookup field:

+- Navigate to DataPress (Dataverse) Admin Area.
+- Open the **Forms Editor** and find your form.
+- Locate the **Lookup Fields** section.
+- Assign a FetchXML template to the desired lookup field.

+To apply a FetchXML template globally across all forms, set the template in **Forms Global Settings**.

 **FetchXML Template Creation Tools**